 A corporate carbon footprint considers a number of factors all along the value chain of the entire functioning of the corporation, including emissions produced by the use of its products by the customers.
 Major pollutant gases such as CO2, fluorocarbons, methane, sulfur hexafluoride and nitrous oxide are considered in all the components - including energy consumption.

 Energy consumption is another major factor taken into account.
-Waste generated by the corporation (most prominently e-waste these days) is also an important factor.
+Waste generated by the corporation (most prominently e-waste these days) is also an important element.
 Another contributor to the overall carbon footprint is transportation - whether business travel or due to distribution to the end-users or retailers.

 Standards Governing Corporate Carbon Emissions